Skip to Content

 Rendering of a train's-eye view of the new State/Lake station, looking east.
 Image: CTA

-The renovated State/Lake station will also feature an overhead bridge with elevators, and escalators down to State Street.
-These new lifts, along with new elevators that will be built at Lake Red stop's north entrance, will improve the system's ADA access.
-Currently, the only option for riders who want to transfer directly between a Red Line subway station and an elevated line without climbing stairs is to use the Roosevelt stop, which also serves the Orange and Green Lines.
-So the renovated State/Lake station will provide a second option.
+Currently, there's only option for riders who want to transfer directly between a Red Line subway station and an elevated line stop without climbing stairs.
+That's to use the Roosevelt station, which serves the Red Line, and the elevated Orange, and Green Lines.
+So the renovated State/Lake station will provide a second no-stairs subway/elevated transfer option.

 Another station improvement project is the Austin/Lake Green Line station, which sits at the Chicago/Oak Park border, where riders can transfer to multiple CTA and Pace bus lines.
 The station has an escalator, but no elevator, and stairs are the only way to access the station house.